beekpr/examples/home-screen-widget/profiles/DEVELOPERS_PORTAL.md

 ### Access management (ACL)
-Widgets access can be modified in order to make limit the visibility of a widget to a subset of users.
+Access to widgets can be modified in order to make limit the visibility of a widget to a subset of users.

 #### Fetching the acl
 Every entity has an acl associated to it.
 These can be accessed by following the acl url in `rels` in order to get them.